tatsy/torchmcubes/README.md

 - Python (3.9 or later)
 - NumPy (1.x is preferable)
 - PyTorch
-- cmake (3.18 or later)
+- CMake (3.18 or later)

-Make sure that you have nvcc CUDA compiler
+Make sure that you have nvcc CUDA compiler with the following command.

 ```shell
 nvcc --version